YAKOTTec/YAKOTTec/README.md

 [Patreon](https://www.patreon.com/YAKOTTec/)|
 [Paypal](https://paypal.me/YAKOTTec/)

 YAKOTT is an I+D+i STARTUP that focuses on design, prototyping, and advising in emergency communication systems.
-Further, it is aimed at training students and professionals in telecommunication related topics, contributing to the ICT advance and inclusion.
+It is aimed at training students and professionals in telecommunication related topics, contributing to the ICT advance and inclusion.
+Furthermore, it provides Open-Source Software on GitHub.